jltsiren/gcsa2/README.md

 ## Todo

-* Make index construction work with less than 2 doubling steps.
+* Make index construction work with 0 doubling steps.
 * Support for larger alphabets.
 * Multi-threaded construction.
 * More space-efficient construction.
 * More space-efficient index representation.
+* `mergePaths()` based on prefixes of the path labels instead of prefixes of the k-mer rank sequences.
 * Sample compression (if necessary).
 * Support for inputs other than vg paths.
 * Sampling when starting positions are just node ids without offsets.